jtopjian/openstack-workshop/01-keystone.md

 Finally, grant the `admin` user the `admin` role in the `admin` tenant:

     $ keystone user-role-add --user admin --tenant admin --role admin

+## The Keystone Service Catalog

+Keystone stores a catalog of services as well as a user database.
+This allows users to query Keystone for what cloud services are available and where to find them.

+The catalog can either be stored in the MySQL database or in a text file.
+While most documentation will show how to store the catalog in MySQL, storing the catalog as a text file is actually much easier and a lot less resource intensive.

+To create the text-based catalog file:

+  * Open `/etc/keystone/keystone.conf`.
+  * Search for `catalog`.
+  * Comment out the first `driver` entry.
+  * Uncomment the second `driver` entry a few lines below the first.
+  * Save and exit the file.

+You'll notice that `/etc/keystone/default_catalog.templates` already exists and includes the basic OpenStack services.

+Restart Keystone and verify the catalog works by doing:

+    $ keystone catalog

 ## Create an openrc File